Original Medicare (Parts A and B) does not provide coverage for dental care, procedures, or supplies.

 - Removable: Made from specialized plastics for daily removal and cleaning.

 - Implant-supported: Typically more expensive because they require initial placement of dental implants in the jawbone to anchor the new denture.

 A dentist can provide an estimate of how much your dentures should cost.
-This can help you calculate what reimbursement, if any, your policy will make.
+This can help you calculate what portion, if any, your policy will cover.

-Suppose you need a full set of upper and lower dentures.
-According to the American Dental Association, the average costs for a full or complete set of dentures are from $400 to $8,000.
-You have a policy that will pay for 40 percent of denture costs up to $1,000 when choosing an in-network dentist.
+According to the American Dental Association, the costs for a full or complete set of dentures range from hundreds to thousands of dollars.
+Suppose you need a full set of upper and lower dentures and you have a policy that will pay for 40% of denture costs up to $1,000 (when choosing an in-network dentist).
 If your dentures cost $3,000, you would be responsible for $2,000 of the cost.

 However, there are no states that prohibit Medicare Part C plans from covering dentures.
 The insurance company can decide to offer a policy that may include denture coverage.

 Speaking of state-specific considerations, some people may have both Medicare and Medicaid.
-Medicaid is a state- and federally sponsored program to help pay for care for those below a certain income level.
+Medicaid is a state- and federally sponsored program that helps pay for care for those below a certain income level.
 In 2015, 26 states helped pay for dentures through their Medicaid programs, according to the Medicaid and CHIP Payment and Access Commission.

 The states where Medicaid pays for dentures include: